StarTalk Radio - Einstein’s Genius with Ron Howard

 Where?

-So, yeah, we all think about space time, whether or not we know it.
+So yeah, we all think about space time,

-So thanks for, you'll offer commentary on some of what comes out in this interview.
+on some of what comes out in this interview.

-And we've got Harrison Greenbaum.
+And we've got Harrison Grimauw.

 Harrison, welcome back.

-My family has a connection to Einstein because my great grandmother's brother,
+Excellent.
+My family has a connection to Einstein,

-group that helped get him out of Germany
+was part of the group that helped get him

-for helping save his wife's life.
+from Einstein for helping save his wife's life.

-His letter about
+His letter about religion sold for something

-of phone calls to make.
+I have a couple of phone calls to make.

 So welcome back.